fatherboard28/BoadgameDevTool/README.md

 # Documentation

 This is the documentation of what the project supports and is capable of doing.
-All of the functionality is in the Editor window found by selecting the "BoardGameDevTool" tab at the top of the screen then selecting "Board Builder" from that menu.
+All of the functionality is in the Editor window found by selecting the "BoardGameDevTool" window from the Window tab at the top of the Editor.

 ## Game Map Creation